sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 ### Build image for your own script

 You can copy your own script into a container with `COPY`.
+You can find a simple python script called `daterange.py` [here](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/docker/exercise_own_script/daterange.py).

-Here we copy `daterange.py` to `/opt` inside the container:
+Here we have downloaded the script and added it to the same directory as we have the `Dockerfile`.
+In the `Dockerfile` we give the instruction to copy `daterange.py` to `/opt` inside the container:

 ```dockerfile
 FROM python:3.9.4-buster